nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 The machine learning process
 ------------------------------

 Setting up an architecture for machine learning systems and applications requires a good insight in the various processes that play a crucial role.
+The basic process of machine learning is feed training data to a learning algorithm.
+The learning algorithm then generates a new set of rules, based on inferences from the data.
 So to develop a good architecture you should have a solid insight in:

 * The business process in which your machine learning system or application is used.
 * The way humans interact or act (or not) with the machine learning system.